perladvent/perldotcom/content/article/_pub_2006_06_01_fear-api.md

       "web-scraping",
       "web-spiders"
    ],
+   "slug" : "/pub/2006/06/01/fear-api.html",
-   "draft" : null
+   "draft" : null,
+   "description" : " Imagine that you have an assignment that you need to fetch all of the web pages of a given website, scrape data from them, and transfer the data to another place, such as a database or plain files.
+This...", "thumbnail" : "/images/_pub_2006_06_01_fear-api/111-FEAR-less.gif", "image" : null,
+   "date" : "2006-06-01T00:00:00-08:00",
+   "categories" : "web",
+   "authors" : [
+      "yung-chung-lin"
+   ],
+   "title" : "FEAR-less Site Scraping"
 }

 Imagine that you have an assignment that you need to fetch all of the web pages of a given website, scrape data from them, and transfer the data to another place, such as a database or plain files.
 This is a common scenario for data scraping tasks, and CPAN has plenty of modules for this job.

 While I was developing site-scraping scripts, retrieving data from some sites of the same type, I realized that I had repeated many identical or very similar code structures, such as:

       fetch_the_homepage();